Get a Flight Credit worth up to $1,000 when you apply with code* by February 17, 2023

 Experiential & Active Learning

 Experiential learning is an enhanced instructional method through which students expand their knowledge through the transformation of an experience.
 In such a setting, you will actively participate in the experience by researching, performing an activity, reflecting on your observations, processing the experience, and generalizing the experience to apply the knowledge into real-world situations.

-Our curriculum integrates a blend of learning approaches and active experiences, so you can apply what you learn in class to the real world and vice-versa.
+Our curriculum integrates a blend of High-Impact Practices, or HIPs, with our learning approaches and active experiences, so you can apply what you learn in class to the real world and vice-versa.

 Take your learning to the next level by: